vjdm8/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-This Repository has code that tests Collaborative Filtering with SVD to Scale, utilizing Spark.
+This Repository has code that tests Collaborative Filtering with SVD to Scale, utilizing Spark's MlLib.

 The code in ml10mRecSys.ipynb has comments describing the code.
 The other 2 ipynb files are similar in nature.